Goldilocks hopes return to Wall St after benign inflation report

 Inflation data released on Tuesday supported the view that a turning point is near: consumer prices were unchanged on a monthly basis for October, the first such reading in more than a year and a softer figure than analysts were expecting.

-At the same time, there have been few indications that tighter monetary policy is severely hurting the economy, supporting the view that prices can cool further without damaging growth.
+At the same time, there have been few indications that tighter monetary policy is severely hurting the economy, backing the idea that prices can cool further without damaging growth.

 “The broader market has been challenged with this consensus negative view about both a recession and inflation," said Eric Kuby, chief investment officer at North Star Investment Management Corp.
 "Reality is telling a different story.
 This does feel like a Goldilocks moment for the entire market.”

 The data fueled a powerful rally in stocks and bonds.
-The S&P 500 .SPX was up 1.9% on the day, on track for its biggest one-day rise since late April.
-The index is up 9% from its October lows.
+The S&P 500 .SPX was up about 2% on the day, on track for its biggest one-day rise since January.
+The index is up 9% from its October lows, putting its year-to-date gain at 17%.
 The benchmark 10-year yield US10YT=RR, which moves inversely to bond prices, was at its lowest level since late September - having fallen over 50 basis points from a 16-year high set last month.

+The jump in stock prices was accompanied by a wave of bullish bets in the U.S. equity options markets, as traders ramped up wagers on more gains and threw in the towel on bearish positions.

+Call options, which benefit from rising prices, outnumbered bearish puts by their biggest margin in four months, with 1.44 call options projected to trade for every put contract by the end of the day, according to Trade Alert data.

 DOVISH EXPECTATIONS